SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 -  ``<HealthChecker> (default: /)``

    Configures Health-Checker.
 Multiple configurations are allowed.
-   Use Uri as a value, and CDATA is used for XML exception characters.
+   Uri is used as a value, and CDATA is used for XML exception characters.

-   -  ``ResCode (default: 0)`` Correct response codes (Multiple configurations are allowed with commas(,))
+   -  ``ResCode (default: 0)`` Correct response codes.
+Multiple configurations are allowed with commas(,) used to separate each code

-   -  ``Timeout (default: 10 seconds)`` A valid time from socket connection till complete HTTP Transaction.
+   -  ``Timeout (default: 10 seconds)`` A valid time, from the socket connection untill the HTTP transaction is complete.

    -  ``Cycle (default: 10 seconds)`` An execution period.

-   -  ``Exclusion (default: 3 times)`` A number of times to fail before excluding related server.
+   -  ``Exclusion (default: 3 times)`` The specified number of times to fail before excluding the related server.

-   -  ``Recovery (default: 5 times)`` A number of consecutive successes before deploying the server.
+   -  ``Recovery (default: 5 times)`` The number of consecutive successes before deploying the server.

-   -  ``Log (default: ON)`` Records HTTP Transaction to :ref:`admin-log-origin` .
+   -  ``Log (default: ON)`` Records an HTTP transaction to :ref:`admin-log-origin` .

-Health-Checker can have multiple configurations, and executed independently regardless of client requests.
+Health-Checker can have multiple configurations, and can be executed independently regardless of client requests.
 It does not share information with the `Error Detection and Recovery`_ or other Health-Checkers to decide exclusion and deployment.